 - 1. Close any open applications. - 2.
-Insert the Kalypso Software CD into the drive of the system on which it will be installed and accept the license agreement.

-3. When the initial Kalypso Software Update Tool screen appears, select Still Store Loader (Figure 283).
+Insert the Kalypso Software CD into the drive of the system on which it will be installed and accept the license agreement. - 3.
+When the initial Kalypso Software Update Tool screen appears, select Still Store Loader (Figure 310).

-Figure 283.
+Figure 310.
 Kalypso Software Update, Still Store Loader Selected

 4. Click on the Install button and follow the directions displayed on the screen.
-The installer program checks if Still Store Loader already exists on the computer and may offer you a choice of where to install the program (Figure 284).
-The default C:\Program Files\SsLoader folder location is recommended (especially if installing on the Kalypso system)
+The installer program may offer you a choice of where to install the program (Figure 311).
+The default C:\Program Files\SsLoader folder location is recommended.

-Figure 284.
+Figure 311.
 Still Store Loader Installation Destination